-Applicants for UCAS, apprenticeships and work with training are supported throughout the application process by their Pastoral Mentor, the Student Progression Administrator and the Futures team.
+Applicants for UCAS, apprenticeships and work with training are supported throughout the application process by their Progress Mentor, the Student Progression Administrator and the Careers team (Futures team).

 Work placement opportunities are advertised to the relevant students throughout the year.
 In addition, students can request support from the Work Placement Officer with finding an appropriate work placement in their chosen field.
 Work placements will be face to face ideally at the employers business premises, however if this is not possible, students have the option to complete virtual work experience (VWE).